Constraints on dark matter with future MeV gamma-ray telescopes: Results and Discussion

 \subsection{Current limits and forecast sensitivity}

 All of our projected constraints assume an observation time of $T_{\mathrm{obs}} = 10^6 \mathrm{\ s}$.
 The strength of the constraints simply scales with the square root of the observation time.

-In Figures \ref{fig:main_neutral} and \ref{fig:main_charged}, we present the best constraints, across all the instruments considered, for each decay/annihilation mode and target considered.
+In Figs.~\ref{fig:main_neutral} and \ref{fig:main_charged}, we present the best constraints, across all the instruments considered, for each decay/annihilation mode and target considered.

-In Figures \ref{fig:gc_neutral} and \ref{fig:gc_charged}, we present our results for each instrument and decay/annihilation mode for observation of the Galactic Center, since this target generally provides the strongest constraints out of all the targets we considered.
-Results for Draco can be found in Appendix \ref{sec:draco}, and results for M31 can be found simply by rescaling the results for Draco based on the $J$- or $D$-factors of the two targets, since we used the same background model for both targets.
+In Figs.~\ref{fig:gc_neutral} and \ref{fig:gc_charged}, we present our results for each instrument and decay/annihilation mode for observation of the Galactic Center, since this target generally provides the strongest constraints out of all the targets we considered.
+Results for Draco can be found in Appendix \ref{sec:draco}, and results for M31 can be found simply by rescaling the results for Draco based on the $J$ or $D$ factors of the two targets, since we used the same background model for both targets.

-For all decay and annihilation channels we considered, current constraints from CMB data from the Planck satellite are given in Ref.~\cite{PhysRevD.93.023527} ($s$-wave annihilation) and Ref.~\cite{PhysRevD.95.023010} (decay).
-For lepton-producing decay and annihilation channels, we use the INTEGRAL constraints from Ref~\cite{PhysRevD.103.063022}, the XMM-Newton constraints from Ref.~\cite{Cirelli_2023}, and the Voyager-1 and AMS-02 constraints given by \cite{Boudaud:2016mos}.
-Additionally, for decay to electrons and photons, we use the INTEGRAL-SPI (electrons only), COMPTEL, EGRET, and Fermi-LAT given in Ref.\cite{essig}.
+For all decay and annihilation channels we considered, current constraints from cosmic microwave background data from the \textit{Planck} satellite are given in Ref.~\cite{PhysRevD.93.023527} ($s$-wave annihilation) and Ref.~\cite{PhysRevD.95.023010} (decay).
+For lepton-producing decay and annihilation channels, we use the INTEGRAL constraints from Ref.~\cite{PhysRevD.103.063022}, the XMM-Newton constraints from Ref.~\cite{Cirelli_2023}, and the Voyager-1 and AMS-02 constraints given by \cite{Boudaud:2016mos}.
+Additionally, for decay to electrons and photons, we use the INTEGRAL-SPI (electrons only), COMPTEL, EGRET, and Fermi-LAT constraints given in Ref.\cite{essig}.
 For constraints from INTEGRAL-SPI for decay to photons, we use the data corresponding to the total spectral analysis in 1D parameter space given in Ref.~\cite{Calore:2022pks}.
 For the COMPTEL, EGRET, and Fermi-LAT constraints for annihilation to photons as well as for decay or annihilation to a photon and a neutral pion, we use the constraints from Ref.~\cite{PhysRevD.92.023533}.

-Where specified, all of the current constraints that we considered are at the 95\% confidence limit.
+All of the current constraints that we considered are at the 95\% confidence limit.